PBS Full Form-Projected Balance Sheet

 Challenges in Preparing a Projected Balance Sheet

-1. Uncertain Market Conditions – Economic fluctuations can impact financial projections.
+• Uncertain Markets: Economic fluctuations impact projections.

 Best Practices for Accurate Financial Projections